HHS OIG: A BRIEF HISTORY

 August 21, 1996– President Clinton signed the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which paved the way to the coordination of Federal law enforcement efforts through the establishment of the Health Care Fraud and Abuse Control (HCFAC) Program.

-Through these precursors, The Office of Inspector General has been able to efficiently carry out its goals and has returned a sum of $27.8 billion to the Medicare Trust Funds since 1997.
+Through these precursors, The Office of Inspector General has been able to carry out its goals and has returned approximately $50 billion to the Medicare Trust Funds since 1997.

 Despite the significant challenges of the COVID-19 public health emergency, in FY2020 (October 1, 2019-September 30, 2020), HHS OIG accomplished the following: